cktan/csvc99/README.md

 # csvc99

-CSV Parser in C with SIMD acceleration.
+Very fast CSV Parser in C. It searches for special chars using SSE instructions.